K4HVH/YOLOv8-ONNXRuntime-CPP/README.md

 ## License
 This project is licensed under the GPL3.0 License.

+## Acknowledgments
-**Note:** This project borrows heavily from the original [yolov8-onnx-cpp repository](https://github.com/FourierMourier/yolov8-onnx-cpp).
-I have refactored and simplified the codebase to focus on object detection and improve performance.
+This project borrows heavily from the original [yolov8-onnx-cpp repository](https://github.com/FourierMourier/yolov8-onnx-cpp).